zedatgithub/docs/features/amm.md

 ## Contracts <a id="contracts"></a>

-* Binance Smart Chain, Polygon and Fantom contract can be found in the [Contracts](../tokenomics/contracts.md) section.
+* Binance Smart Chain, Heco, Polygon and Fantom contract can be found in the [Contracts](../tokenomics/contracts.md) section.

 The Factory & Router smart contracts are the same as PancakeSwap's.
 The only things we changed in these two contracts are:

 * "pancake" to "DXAMM"